Snow Totals Increase For The Mountains With Flakes Possible In The Piedmont - WCCB Charlotte's CW

 If you want to see snow, your best bet will be to head to western North Carolina and the High Country

-It has been 380 days since Charlotte has seen at least a trace of snow.
+CHARLOTTE, NORTH CAROLINA — It has been 381 days since Charlotte has seen at least a trace of snow.
 Could we break that stretch this weekend?
-It is possible.
-Not likely, but possible.
+It is not looking likely.
+It is possible the Piedmont will see a burst of snow, but accumulation is not expected.

-As of Thursday evening, we can expected a cold rain in Charlotte with the possibility of big wet snowflakes mixing in.
-Accumulation is not expected at this time, but some snow on the grass is *possible*.
+As of Friday afternoon, we can expected a cold rain in Charlotte with the possibility of a quick burst of snow.
+Accumulation is not expected, but some snow on the grass is *possible*.
 Higher snow totals are still expected across the Mountains with 6”+ possible above 5,000′.

 A Tricky Forecast:

-This is a tricky forecast.
 We are forecasting what is called an upper level low.
-These make their own cold air.
+These bring their own cold air.
 Exactly how far the cold air makes it into the mid and lower levels of the atmosphere is the tricky part.
 Will the warm layer at the surface be shallow or deep?
 If it is shallow, we see snow.
-Right now, it is looking like temperatures across most of the Piedmont will be just above freezing around 5,000 feet meaning a big snow is not likely.
-There are signs that a pocket of colder air at 5,000 feet will develop somewhere.
-Exactly where that pocket develops is unknown, but would mean snow for some.
-This forecast very well could change so we will watch it closely!
+Right now, it is looking like temperatures across most of the Piedmont will be just above freezing around 5,000 feet meaning a snow is not likely.
+There are signs that a pocket of colder air at 5,000 feet will briefly develop.
+This could result in a quick burst of snow.

 Bottom Line:

-- Snow mixing in with a cold rain in Charlotte is possible, but do not count on accumulation
+- This will be a cold rain event for Charlotte.
+A quick burst of snow is possible, but accumulation is not expected

 IF we see snow, this would be a big wet snow.
 This means with surface temperatures above freezing, there should not be many problems as snow would have a tough time sticking.